 Station Master’s office

-Meet the volunteers dressed in traditional station staff outfits and see inside the 1950s Station Master’s office and lounge area.
+Meet the volunteers dressed in traditional station attire and see inside the 1950s Station Master’s office and lounge area.

 Ladies’ waiting area

 The fully restored Ladies’ waiting room evokes a time gone by and is complete with period paraphernalia throughout.

 Volunteers for the Swanage Railway worked for thirty years to save and rebuild the branch after it was forced to close and began to be demolished in the 1970s – which you can learn all about at the exhibition housed here at Corfe Castle station’s Goods Shed.